Ulucanlar Prison Museum: Exhibits

 In the entrance of the museum, the Ninth and Tenth Ward are situated, which were metaphorically called "Hilton Ward" because of their smaller size in relation to the other prison wards and, therefore, relative comfort.
 Prominent politicians like Bülent Ecevit and Osman Bölükbaşı were interned in these wards, where their biographies are shown on the bunk beds.

 Isolation cells were reserved for high-profile criminals.
 Yelling of wardens and horrible screams of tortured prisoners in the isolation cells sound out of the loudspeakers while walking in the hallways.
 Clanging historic türkü (folk songs) and poems are heard reminding visitors of the era of tortures and executions.

 In the isolation cells and the Fourth Ward, there are twenty-two wax sculptures depicting inmates in different positions in their daily prison life.
 On the bunk beds of the Fifth Ward, biographies of notable inmates are attached.
 The Sixth Ward incorporates, in addition to more biographies, personal belongings of notable inmates such as watches, cigarettes, walking sticks, dishes, glasses, teapot and such other personal articles.

-In the grand yard, the Turkish bath for the prisoners is situated.
+In the grand yard, the prisoners' hamam (bathhouse) is situated.
 Photographs of notable inmates hang on the branches of a wish tree in the yard.
 There is also an original gallows in the yard with the original hangman's knot hanging on it.
 Nineteen executions took place there.